-Fractionated coconut oil is a fraction of coconut oil.
-We know that coconut oil is good for health and there are a few other things we know very well about coconut oil.
+Fractionated coconut oil is a fraction of coconut oil where the other fatty acids are separated from the oil for different uses.
 It is predominantly composed of saturated fatty acids, and it is rich in medium-chain fatty acids.
-Being rich in saturated fatty acids, it is highly stable, but human nature is such that it is never satisfied or contended.
+Being rich in saturated fatty acids, it is highly stable.

+Human nature is such that it is never satisfied or contented.
 It is always looking for more.
 Therefore, we started looking for a more stable form of oil which would be more beneficial for health as well, in addition to having a very long shelf life and all the qualities of coconut oil.

 What is Fractionated Coconut Oil?

 Fractionated coconut oil is a fraction of the coconut oil from which almost all the long-chain triglycerides are removed, thus leaving mainly the medium-chain triglycerides (MCTs) and making it an absolutely saturated oil.
 This saturation gives it a very long shelf life and greatly increased stability.